 Most business owners sell only one business in their lifetime.
-The buyer across the table often does this regularly.
-That imbalance, more than anything else, shapes how a sale should be approached.
+The buyer across the table often does this for a living.
+That imbalance, more than anything else, shapes how a sale should be approached… and it’s the single biggest reason owners leave money and certainty on the table.

 Why is selling a business harder for the owner than the buyer?

 A buyer usually comes prepared.
-They may have advisors, financing partners, accountants, lawyers, and prior acquisition experience.
-They know what questions to ask, where to look for gaps, and how to use uncertainty to their advantage.
+They may have advisors, financing partners, accountants, lawyers, and a string of prior acquisitions behind them.
+They know which questions expose weakness, where the gaps tend to hide, and how to turn an owner’s uncertainty into leverage at the table.

-For the owner, this is often the first time navigating valuation, confidentiality, buyer qualification, negotiation, due diligence, legal documents, financing conditions, transition planning, and closing, all at once.
+For the owner, this is often the first time navigating valuation, confidentiality, buyer qualification, negotiation, due diligence, legal documents, financing conditions, transition planning, and closing… all at once, while still running the business.
+You’re learning the game and playing it at the same time.
+The other side already knows the rules.

 What does selling a business actually involve?